INNVTV/NetCore-Clean-Architecture/README.md

  * Documents of a particular entity type belonging to a spcific account are named **"EntityName-Account-\<AccountId\>"**
  * Documents belonging to particular entity type for a specific account are named **"EntityName-\<EntityId\>-Account-\<AccountId\>"**

- # Application Layer
+ # The Application Layer
+ Core.Application Project

- # Services Layer
+ # The Services Layer
  Core.Services Project

  ## REST APIs